matsengrp/dpvt-experiments-1/README.md

 - `train`: contains `Snakefile` and `config.yaml`, in which models and datasets for training are specified.
 - `dpvtex`: contains `dpvt_data.py`, which implements functions to get datasets for a given nickname and `dpvt_zoo.py`, which creates models for a given nickname.
 These nicknames are provided to the `Snakefile` in `config.yaml`.

+## Training Data

+### Generating Perfect Phylogenies
+Python classes for creating perfect phylogenies, for a given tree topology, are in `generate_data/perfect_phylogeny.py` and `generate_data/perfect_phylogeny.py`.

+Call the `make_phylogenies` method of a `PerfectPhylogeny` instance to generate all perfect phylogenies (with a certain minimality condition) for a topology.
+This class requires a large number of computations at initialization, which can be very slow for a topology with a moderate number of leaves (over 100).
+The minimality condition is explained in the documentation for the `MinimalCovers` class.
+Furthermore, the list of perfect phylogenies contains a single representative of each set of perfect phylogenies that are equivalent by permuting the order of sites (e.g., just one of `((0[&&NHX:sequence=GA],1[&&NHX:sequence=GA])[&&NHX:sequence=GA],(2[&&NHX:sequence=AG],3[&&NHX:sequence=AG])[&&NHX:sequence=AG]);` and `((0[&&NHX:sequence=AG],1[&&NHX:sequence=AG])[&&NHX:sequence=AG],(2[&&NHX:sequence=GA],3[&&NHX:sequence=GA])[&&NHX:sequence=GA]);`).
+The list of perfect phyologenies can be trimmed down further by specifying `skip_perms=True`, so that the list contains a single representative of each set of perfect phylogenies that are equivalent by permuting the bases assigned in each site (e.g., just one of `((0:1[&&NHX:sequence=G],1:1[&&NHX:sequence=G])1:1[&&NHX:sequence=G],2:1[&&NHX:sequence=A]);` and `((0:1[&&NHX:sequence=C],1:1[&&NHX:sequence=C])1:1[&&NHX:sequence=C],2:1[&&NHX:sequence=G]);`).

+Call the `make_random_perfect_phylogeny` method of a `RandomPerfectPhylogeny` instance to generate a random perfect phylogeny.
+This class avoids the computations at initialization of `PerfectPhylogeny`, but only samples with replacement.
+Runtime is non-linear in the number of leaves of the topology, but it is fast enough to generate a large number of perfect phylogenies on topologies with a few hundred leaves.
+For example, generating a random perfect phylogeny on 100 leaves takes about 0.02 seconds, 500 leaves takes about 2.2 seconds, while 1000 leaves takes 17.2 seconds.
+Unlike `PerfectPhylogeny`, this class draws from all perfect phylogenies meeting the minimality condition regardless of of site order, but specifying `no_permutations=True` works the same as `skip_perms=True`.

+In short, use `PerfectPhylogeny` to get all pefect phylogenies and `RandomPefectPhylogeny` to get a single perfect phylogeny at random.

+### Perturbing the phylogenies
+Perturbing trees is handled by `perfect_phylogenies/perturb_phylogeny.py`.
+See `perfect_phylogenies/examples/perturb_random_perfect_phylogenies.py` for an example of generating random perfect phylogenies and perturbing them to obtain a similar phylogeny, but with worse parsimony score.

+To generate data for training the neural network, see `perfect_phylogenies/examples/make_datasets.py`.